 Thanks to its rolling mountains and easy access to beaches, Nanaimo offers plenty of viewpoints to capture memorable sunsets.

-Here are the six best places to watch the sun go down in Nanaimo:
+Here are the five best places to watch the sun go down in Nanaimo:

 1. Mount Benson